Daromog/Removing-silences-from-cough-sounds/README.md

 # Removing-silences-from-cough-sounds
-This code remove silences from cough recordings Replace the paths in "path de ingreso" for your folder of cough recordings, and "path de salida" for your folder to save the cough recordings without silences.
+This code remove silences from cough recordings, it is based on spectrograms and standard deviation values.
+Replace paths in "input_path" for your folder of cough recordings, and "output path" for your folder to save the cough recordings without silences.